HKuz/DSforC/Participation/README.md

 # Hunter Participation (Work-In-Process)

-A look at hunter participation in the U.S. by state and region through historic hunting license information from 2004-2018.
+A state-by-state look at hunter participation in the U.S. using historic hunting license information from 2004-2018.

 Analysis available in the [project Jupyter Notebook](./HunterParticipation.ipynb).